 There are many minds and hands that made Rolling Green a top quality golf course, and continue to do so today.
 Recently, Rolling Green has partnered with Gil Hanse Designs to enhance the beauty of our course and preserve William Flynn’s vision for years to come.

 Many of Flynn’s basic tenets of course design are reflected at Rolling Green.
 As a player navigates the course, it is interesting to identify specific characteristics which Flynn detailed in a 1927 USGA Green Section Report explaining his course design philosophy:

 “The principal consideration of the architect is to design his course in such a way as to hold the interest of the player from the first tee to the last green and to present the problems of the various holes in such a way that they register in the player’s mind as he stands on the tee or on the fairway for the shot to the green.
 Placing a premium on accuracy with due consideration for length should be the aim of all men who design golf courses, for accuracy in play signifies skill and skill is generally the master of brute force.”

 Naturalness of Design

 “Naturalness should apply to all construction on golf courses, greens, tees, mounds, and bunkers alike.
 It is much more expensive to construct a natural looking golf course on account of the tremendous amount of material that must be moved, but the money saved in the subsequent maintenance greatly offsets the original cost.”

-In 2015, Dr. Linda Hanna wrote Rolling Green Golf Club...Our History, Traditions and Legacy.
-Her knowledge of the Club’s history was used for these History pages.
+**Our special thanks to Dr. Linda Hanna who wrote “Rolling Green Golf Club: Our History, Traditions and Legacy.”
+Her knowledge of the Club’s history was used for the purpose of this text.